Our Guide to Getting Gigs as a DJ

 After that, continue going to the event.
 Don't just give up because you think you've done what you had to.
 Try and become friends with the promoter(s) and build a relationship with them.
 It may sound like a lot of work, but it really isn't.
 At the end of the day, you should want to be going out and meeting people anyway.
 Something I would like to mention is - Please be genuine.

-2) Put on / promote your own club night with you as resident DJ
+2) Promote your own club night with you as resident DJ

 After I got my first few DJ residencies I took things to the next level by starting my own club night.
 Don't get me wrong, it was really hard work.
 It's not until you put on your own event that you realise just how much goes into it all.